Quicklinks

 We hope this helps you through your filing process!

-First, each individual that would prefer to file online, must submit a "wet" signature to the Election Office in person or by fax (432-955-1025).
+Each individual must submit a "wet" signature to the Election Office in person or by fax (432-955-1025).

 • President: Donald J. Trump